mi-parkes/sphinx-diagram-connect/README.md

 ## Unlock Seamless Navigation Between Diagrams and Documentation

 `sphinx_ref_in_plantuml_hyperlinks` is a powerful [Sphinx](https://www.sphinx-doc.org/en/master/index.html) extension designed to create intelligent, clickable links within your [PlantUML](https://plantuml.com) and [DrawIO](https://pypi.org/project/sphinxcontrib-drawio/) diagrams.
-By automatically resolving `std:ref:` syntax, this extension allows you to effortlessly connect elements in your diagrams directly to relevant sections or components within your Sphinx documentation.
+By automatically resolving `std:doc:` and `std:ref:` syntax, this extension allows you to effortlessly connect elements in your diagrams directly to relevant sections or components within your Sphinx documentation.
 This means enhanced navigation, improved information flow, and a more interactive experience for your readers.

 ---